 A media organisation should take reasonable steps to ensure that the personal information it holds is protected from misuse, loss, or unauthorised access.

 All persons who provide information to media organisations are entitled to seek anonymity.
-The identity of confidential sources should not be revealed, and where it is lawful and practicable, a media organisation should ensure that any personal information which it maintains derived from such sources does not identify the source.
+The identity of confidential sources should not be revealed, and where it is lawful and practicable, a media organisation should ensure that any personal information derived from such sources that it holds does not identify the source.

 Members of the public caught up in newsworthy events should not be exploited.
 A victim or bereaved person has the right to refuse or terminate an interview or photographic session at any time.

 Unless otherwise restricted by law or court order, open court hearings are matters of public record and can be reported by the press.
 Such reports need to be fair and balanced.
 They should not identify relatives or friends of people accused or convicted of crime unless the reference to them is necessary for the full, fair and accurate reporting of the crime or subsequent legal proceedings.